rajiv1506/control/README.md

 Usage:

 Clone the git repo to your local machine.
-Create a yaml file and edit the site.pp file inside manifest directory and write your node definition over there.
+Create a yaml file (i.e. hostname.yaml ) inside control/data/production/nodes/hostname.yaml and edit the site.pp file inside manifest directory and write your node definition over there.
 Once you made these changed push your code.
 It will deploy the mediawiki application and it will be accessible on:
 	http://localhost/wiki